- Duquette On Blue Jays, Snider, Reimold

 Kershaw and Justin Verlander represent a pair of true aces who will seek record-setting contracts, should they reach free agency.
 Verlander will turn 32 prior to the 2015 season.
 I realize he's not like most pitchers, but the list of seven-year megacontracts given to 32-year-olds is a short one for good reason.
 At any rate, it'll be fun times at MLBTR if both pitchers reach free agency, but there's a pretty good chance the Dodgers lock up Kershaw.
 Beyond those two, Max Scherzer, Shields, and Lester comprise a strong second tier.
 Homer Bailey, Justin Masterson, and Brandon McCarthy can join them with a pair of strong seasons.
 And who knows what the mid-30s will bring for Josh Beckett and Jake Peavy.

 How accurate can we be, analyzing a free agent class two years early?
 Aside from all the guys who will be plucked off the market early due to extensions, some players will just see their stock plummet.
 For every Zack Greinke and Josh Hamilton, there's a Stephen Drew, a guy who I considered a $100MM contract candidate two years ago.

-MLBTR’s up-to-date list of 2014-15 MLB free agents is below.
+MLBTR’s up-to-date list of 2014-15 MLB free agents is below (using a criteria of 50 plate appearances or 20 innings pitched in the 2014 season).
 These players are currently free agents.
 Linked names will take you to that player’s Free Agent Profile.
 You can look at free agent signings by team with our Free Agent Tracker.

 Ryan Doumit (34)